stbrown463/band-manager-fe/README.md

 ```
 	Users sees scrollable lists of cards for bands, venues, and contacts in that city
 	Cards display basic information about each band contact and venue
+	Cards are sorted by the times connected

 	Each Venue, City, and Contact card has a connect button
 	Clicking the connect button will open an email to the primary contact for the card
+	On the backend a counter of the connection count is incremented
 ```
 #### On the new show page
 ```